 - Income eligible (at or below 185% of Federal Poverty Income Guidelines or on Medicaid or food stamps).

 - Determined by clinic staff in local agencies to be at nutritional and/or health risk.

 Location of Services

 - Benton Harbor - Phone: 269-927-5646

 - Niles - Phone: 269-684-2800, ext.
 6511

 - Three Oaks - closed (virtual appointments at this location only)

 Please call 269-927-5646 to schedule your WIC appointments at any location.
-Evening appointments are available on Tuesdays of the month in Benton Harbor and Wednesdays in Niles.
+Evening appointments are available on every Tuesday of the month in Benton Harbor and every Wednesday in Niles.

-In accordance with Federal civil rights law and U.S Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.
+In accordance with Federal civil rights law and U.S Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discrimination on the basis of race, color, national origin, sex (including gender identity and sexual orientation), disability, age, or reprisal or retaliation for prior civil rights activity.

 File a Complaint